 Many coders struggle with understanding the zip function.
-Let’s fix this for you.
+Let’s fix this!

 How to zip two lists in Python?